Explore Dunwich history

-Though it's hard to believe now looking at this tiny, peaceful village, Dunwich was once the capital of East Anglia; a port of such size and importance that in the whole of England it was second only to London.
+Looking at this tiny, peaceful village, it's hard to believe that Dunwich was once the capital of East Anglia - a port of such size and importance that, in the whole of England, it was second only to London.

-Settled originally by the Britons and Romans, it was the Saxons who saw its potential as a port.
-By the year 630, Dunwich had its first Bishop (a Burgundian monk named Felix), and under the Normans it grew to become a huge and prosperous city.
-According to a history of Dunwich written by Thomas Gardner in 1754, Dunwich at the time of Henry II had 52 churches, chapels and religious houses, as well as hospitals, a King's palace, a mint and a bustling harbour.
+Settled originally by the Britons and Romans, it was the Saxons who saw Dunwich's potential as a port.
+By the year 630, Dunwich had its first Bishop (a Burgundian monk named Felix) and, under the Normans, it grew to become a huge and prosperous city.
+According to a history of Dunwich written by Thomas Gardner in 1754, Dunwich had 52 churches, chapels and religious houses, as well as hospitals, a King's palace, a mint and a bustling harbour at the time of Henry II.

 But only one Ship today prevails